 Due to their resilience, adaptability, high reproduction rates and health risks to humans, cockroaches are widely considered a pest.
 In order to eradicate these pests effectively, the methods must be comprehensive, sustained and systematic.

 From our perspective, you should avoid killing cockroaches by squashing them, as when you squash female cockroaches they may drop their eggs, and the problem becomes worse.
 Cockroaches can start producing from six weeks of age and they can live up to two years.
 The math is startling if control is not put in place.

-The chances of a cockroach infestation can be reduced by filling cracks in walls and foundations, keeping living areas dry and clean, clearing away any rubbish, and removing human and food waste regularly.
+The chances of a cockroach infestation can be reduced by filling cracks in walls and foundations, keeping living areas dry and clean, administering a regular insect repellent, clearing away any rubbish, and removing human and food waste regularly.